BradleyCulley/bradleyculley.github.io/_posts/2023-12-22-hypervigilance.md

 The clinical term is hypervigilance.

 A common cause is traumatic life events.
-In a sense, it's not really the sufferer's fault.
+In a real sense, it's not the sufferer's fault.

 But that's irrelevant when it comes to how I think is best to handle them: get as far away, in every sense, as possible.